kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +----------------------+----------------------+
     1 row in set (0.00 sec)

 Maybe it is time now to write a bug report.

-At least I have found a solution to the md5 partitioning problem.
-And that's good.
+Nope.
+The magical number 18446744073709551615 is just 2^64-1 and the maximum of an unsigned big int.
+Never hit that number before.

 MyISAM vs. InnoDB
 ----------